fraenki/puppet-pfsense/README.md

 ##Overview

-This is a collection of providers and facts to manage pfSense firewalls.
+This is a collection of providers and facts to manage pfSense® firewalls.

-NOTE: This is NOT related to the pfSense project in any way.
-Do NOT ask the pfSense developers for support.
+NOTE: This is NOT related to the pfSense® project in any way.
+Do NOT ask the pfSense® developers for support.

 ##Module Description

 This is intended to be a growing collection of providers and facts.
 In its current state it provides the following features:

-* pfsense_user: a provider to manage pfSense users
+* pfsense_user: a provider to manage pfSense® users
-* pfsense_group: a provider to manage pfSense groups
+* pfsense_group: a provider to manage pfSense® groups
-* package: a provider to manage native pfSense packages
+* package: a provider to manage native pfSense® packages
-* pfsense_version: facts to gather pfSense version information
+* pfsense_version: facts to gather pfSense® version information

 Of course, it would be desirable to have a provider for cronjobs too.
 Contributions are welcome! :-)